 Hallandren was such a place of contradictions.
 Warriors to represent peace.
 Idrians who exploited each other and protected each other at the same time.
 Mercenaries who seemed to be among the best men she had ever known.
 Bright colors that created a uniformity.

 And, above it all, BioChromatic Breath.
-There were some bearing excess breath in every crowd.
-A few of the First Heightening, causing little pockets of color.
+In most crowds, she could find a few people who bore excess breath.
+Most were of the First Heightening, causing little pockets of color.
 She’d occasionally pass one of the Second Heightening, rich enough to trail guards and servants.
 Even people beyond that were not all that rare.

 It was exploitive.
 Yet, people like Jewels seemed to see giving up their Breath as a privilege.
 Contradictions.

-The question was, could she afford to become another contradiction?
+The question was, could Vivenna afford to become another contradiction?
 A person who bent her beliefs in order to see that they were preserved?

 The longer she held Lemks Breaths, the more aware she became of the changes within herself.
-When she looked at it seriously, this was the thing that bothered her most.
-The source of the confusion with which she’d been struggling.
+And those was the things that bothered her most.
+The real source of her confusion.
 The reason she’d been occasionally snappish with Denth and the others.

 The Breaths were wonderful.
-It was more than just the beauty of the world around her, of being able to hear changes in sound and sense intrinsically the distinct hues of color.
-It was even more than the ability to sense life around her, to sense people approaching, watching, or noticing her.
+It was more than just the beauty--the ability to hear changes in sound and sense intrinsically the distinct hues of color.
+It was even more than the ability to sense life around her--the ability to sense people approaching, watching, or noticing her.
 More than the sounds of the wind, of the tones of people talking, or her ability to feel her way through a group of people and move with the motions of a crowd.

 It was a connection.
 The things around her felt close to her.
 Things like her clothing, discarded twigs on the ground.
-Things which were dead, yet for some reason seemed to her like they yearned for life again.
+Things which were dead, yet for some reason seemed like they yearned for life again.

 She could give it to them.
 They remembered life, and she could Awaken those memories.
 Denth had mentioned several times how much easier their various plans would go if they had a powerful Awakener to use as a resource.

-But, what good would it do to save her people if she lost herself in doing so?
+But, what good would it do to save her people if she lost herself?

 Denth doesn’t seem lost, she thought.
-He and the other mercenaries can do what they need to.
-They can separate what they believe and who they are from what they are forced to do.
+He and the other mercenaries can separate what they believe from what they are forced to do.

 In her quiet opinion, that was why people regarded mercenaries like they did.
 And, for the most part, she agreed with that opinion.
 If you divorced belief from action, then you were on dangerous ground.